hadley/adv-r/Functions.md

 environment(f)
 ```

-There is an exeception to this rule: primitive functions, like `sum`:
+There is an exception to this rule: primitive functions, like `sum`:

 ```R
 sum